OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 ## Not-to-Exceed Fee Proposal Options (**A**, **B**, or **C**):

-The following are not-to-exceed fees for the 3 approaches outlined above.
-They are based on a percentage of overall construction costs.
+The following table outlines the (3) various fee options.
+They are not-to-exceed fees based on a percentage of overall construction costs.

 <table cellspacing="0" border="0">
 	<colgroup width="94"></colgroup>